joltdx/advent-of-code-2025/README.md

 First solution keeping track in a `Vec<Vec<usize>>`, was quite slow, so on suggestion from an AI, refactored into some kind of a "Disjoint Set Union" or "Union-Find", which ended up being about 15-20 times faster

+## Day 9 - Movie Theater (The one with the floor tiles and largest rectangle)
+>part 1 @ 945.452µs
+<br>part 2 @ 34.257712ms

+Wow, part 1 was just very easily checked for all combinations.
+For part 2 I first tried with some ray-casting algorithm, but it was way too slow.
+The input is not a crazy mess of edges back and forth and right next to eachother, so I ended up checking just the edges of the rectangles, and some point in the middle to find possible rectangles.
+Will not hold for a general case solution, but it did for this day's AoC